VWO Testing

 Be Data-Driven: Before you begin optimizing your business processes by means of experimentation, it’s imperative to take stock of the current standing.
 You need to assess how you are currently placed and set benchmarks for improvements accordingly.

-A good experimentation and optimization program is rooted in in-depth data and research of what we’re optimizing, how to run experiments, and what are the end goals you want to achieve.
+A good experimentation and optimization program is rooted in in-depth data and research of what we’re optimizing, how to run experiments, and what end goals you want to achieve.
 When your employees start questioning subjectivity and validate their decisions with both data and insight, it ultimately makes your organization more efficient.

 Get Top Management Buy-In: Like a waterfall, company culture too flows from the top to the bottom.
 To inculcate a healthy culture of experimentation and optimization, it’s imperative that the top management complies.

 If they’re on the same page, they’ll realize the importance of experimentation and the need for optimization and automatically allocate sufficient budget for the same.
-And, this will, in turn, make it easier for executives, especially marketers, to execute the thought-through optimization strategies.
+And, this will, in turn, make it easier for executives, especially marketers, to execute thought-through optimization strategies.

-The best way to sell the idea of experimentation and optimization to the top management by highlighting the key benefits.
-Show how the returns on efforts can outweigh the investment, improve conversion rate, and strengthen your pitch.
+The best way to sell the idea of experimentation and optimization to the top management is by highlighting the key benefits.
+Show how the returns on efforts can outweigh the investment, improve the conversion rate, and strengthen your pitch.
 Here are some key ways to influence top management:

 If you’re looking to optimize your websites in particular, read this post on getting the top management buy-in for CRO.